victoriatr6n/cse15l-lab-reports/labReport1.md

   [user@sahara ~]$
 }
 ```
 The working directory was `/home` when the command was run.
-The file `Hello.java` that is passed in as an argument is not a directory, so there were no files or folders to list.
+The file `Hello.java` passed in as an argument is not a directory, so there were no files or folders to list.
 The output is an error because `ls` only works with directories.
 The argument passed into the `ls` command was a file, so the command could not access it.

 # `cat`
 1. An example of using this command with no arguments is:

 ```
 {
   [user@sahara ~]$ cat